aptos-foundation/AIPs/aips/secp256r1-ecdsa-for-transaction-authentication.md

 ## Specification

-While most of this is a straighforward implementation of `secp256r1` ECDSA, the following are distinct aspects as related to Aptos, in order to ensure that every message has only one canonical signature that will be accepted on-chain:
+While most of this is a straighforward implementation of `secp256r1` ECDSA, the following are distinct aspects as related to Aptos, in order to ensure that every message has only one **canonical** signature that will be accepted on-chain:

-* All signatures are normalized, that is s is set to be low order.
-If a signature `(r,s)` is generated during signing, the valid signature `(r,n-s)` is returned where `n` is the order of the `secp256r1`scalar field.
+* Signatures that are not canonical are rejected.
+Specifically, if a signature `(r, s)` is received with `s > n/2`, the signature is rejected.
+Here `n` is the order of the `secp256r1` scalar field.
-* Signatures that are not normalized are rejected.
-If a signature `(r,s)` is received where `s > (n/2)`, the signature is rejected.
+* When signing, all signatures are made canonical.
+Specifically, if signing produces a signature `(r, s)` with `s > n/2`, then the canonical signature `(r, n - s)` is returned instead.

-The above steps are done to prevent malleability attacks.
+The above steps are done to prevent [malleability attacks](https://bitcoin.stackexchange.com/questions/89873/transaction-malleability).

 ## Reference Implementation